Oracle ORDER BY Clause

 oracle order by - sort by nulls first example

-To place NULL values after the non-NULL values, you use NULLS LAST as shown in the following statement:
+To place NULL after the non-NULL values, you use NULLS LAST as shown in the following statement:

 SELECT